honforstudy/seProject/README.md

 <h1><strong>Shoot 'em up(STG)Game-PlaneWar</strong></h1>

-This is a simulated STG arcade game,the goal is to make the plane to fight over a evil army and save the world!

-<h2>⚠️warning</h2>
+<h4>💬Description</h4>
+Airplane Wars is a classic shooting game in which the player takes the role of a pilot and fights in the air aboard a fighter jet.
+In the game, you have to dodge enemy planes while using your weapons to attack them, shoot them down and protect your fighter from being hit.
+The gameplay of Airplane Wars is simple and intuitive, but as the number of shoot-downs increases, the game becomes more challenging.
+The game was so popular that it became part of many players' childhood memories.
+Now, we are waiting for you to join the military conflict in the air, become the most excellent pilot to fight over a evil army and save the world!

+<h2>⚠️warning⚠️</h2>
 <ul>
 <li> Running platform: windows OS</li>
 <li> The equipment need to use： mouse</li>